freeorion/freeorion/default/scripting/README.md

 * monster_fleets.inf  -  Fleet definitions for space monsters
 (spawn rate/quantity/limitations).  **This file and at least one entry are required.**
-* starting_unlocks/  -  Contains lists of items that are unlocked for each player at the start of the game.
-* starting_unlocks/items.yml  -  Items each player starts the game with: completed techs and available buildings, ship hulls, and ship parts.  **This file and at least one entry are required.**
+* starting_unlocks.yml  -  Contains lists of items that are unlocked for each player at the start of the game.
+Items each player starts the game with: completed techs and available building types, ship hulls, ship parts, buildings, and fleets.  **This file is required.**
-* starting_unlocks/buildings.yml  -  Buildings each player starts with
-pre-built.  **This file and at least one entry are required.**
-* starting_unlocks/fleets.yml  -  Fleets each player starts with.  **This file and at least one entry are required.**

 ## filename guidelines